karlito-who-else/grid-generator.wednesdayagency.com/README.md

-## Example Grid
+## Grid Generator

-This repository contains the source code for [Grid Generator](http://tools.wednesdayagency.com/grid-generator)
+This repository contains the source code for [Grid Generator](http://grid-generator.wednesdayagency.com)